Gardasil: Japan

 In June 2013, the Japanese government issued a notice that "cervical cancer vaccinations should no longer be recommended for girls aged 12 to 16" while an investigation is conducted into certain adverse events including pain and numbness in 38 girls.
 The vaccines sold in Japan are Cervarix, made by GSK plc (formerly GlaxoSmithKline) of the United Kingdom, and Gardasil, made by Merck Sharp & Dohme.
 An estimated 3.28 million people have received the vaccination; 1,968 cases of possible side effects have been reported.
 In January 2014, the Vaccine Adverse Reactions Review Committee concluded that there was no evidence to suggest a causal association between the HPV vaccine and the reported adverse events, but did not reinstate proactive recommendations for its use.
 A study on girls in Sapporo showed that since the Japanese government's suspension of recommending the vaccine, completion rates for the full course of vaccination have dropped to 0.6%.
 On 26 November 2021, the Ministry of Health, Labour, and Welfare of Japan officially issued an announcement to resume active recommendations of the HPV vaccine after 8.5 years of suspension and municipalities are expected to restart such active recommendations from April 2022.

+Australia

+In 2021, Australian health authorities reported that for the first time in the 39 years that cervical cancer had been tracked, there were zero cases of cervical cancer in women under 25.
+Australia’s HPV vaccination program commenced in 2007.